 Top Ten Tips for Travel Bloggers

 The blogosphere is a cut throat universe where only strongest survive.
 The sheer level of competition out there is fierce and getting noticed let alone read is an on-going struggle.
 The travel sector is one of the one of the most competitive, and bloggers competing in this niche arguably have more of a fight on their hands than others.
 The approach when creating and maintaining a travel blog is slightly different from other sectors, and means that this special breed of digital nomad must work even harder to get their voice heard.
+One of the most popular places to travel with this lifestyle is Bali, there is so much to see and do and write about there, take a look here at the 5 Best Coworking Spots in Bali For Digital Nomads and see if this is somewhere you’d like to visit and experience.

 Whether you run your own blog, or write for other people’s, the travel audience are among the most discerning and any content that’s not engaging, exciting, useful and genuine will be disregarded by consumers who are short on time and attention spans.